 Laws and regulations making it mandatory to conduct and disclose human rights and environmental due diligence throughout the supply chain have been introduced, mainly in Western countries, and demands for sustainable procurement are increasing.
 Specifically, these include the UK Modern Slavery Act (enacted in 2015) [10], the French Corporate Duty of Vigilance for Parent and Instructing Companies (enacted in 2017) [11], the Dutch Child Labour Due Diligence Law (enacted in 2019) [12], the German Act on Corporate Due Diligence in Supply Chains (enacted in 2021) [13], and the EU Directive on Corporate Sustainability Reporting (enacted in 2023).

-The EU is considering (as of September 2023) the Corporate Sustainability Due Diligence Directive (CSDDD) [14], which will mandate human rights and environmental due diligence throughout the supply chain.
+In addition, the EU has enacted the Corporate Sustainability Due Diligence Directive (CSDDD) [14], which mandates companies to conduct human rights and environmental due diligence throughout the supply chains in 2024.